Michael Fabricant's lockdown drink comments 'laughable', say teachers

 "What he said was completely untrue, in my experience of 20 years teaching."

-Chris Redding, from Ampthill, Bedfordshire, spent the first lockdown when he finished teaching "coming to the back door here, stripping off and washing all my clothes".
+Chris Redding, from Ampthill, Bedfordshire, spent the first lockdown when he finished the day's teaching "coming to the back door here, stripping off and washing all my clothes".

 He said "everyone was panicked" at spreading Covid and the last thing anyone thought about was having a drink.

-"I was desperate not to catch anything and I did not see my parents much during it so it makes it so much more galling to hear this."
+"I was desperate not to catch anything and I did not see my parents much during it, so it makes it so much more galling to hear this."

-Their staff room was initially closed and, when it reopened, only six people were allowed in at any one time.
+The school's staff room was initially closed and, when it reopened, only six people were allowed in at any one time.

 "There were wipes everywhere, you had to wipe down everything after using it.
 Occasionally you would have a cup of tea but not with a colleague."

 "The insinuation you kicked back and did this, it is just bizarre.
-We all followed the rules because it was the law but also it was the right thing to do."
+We all followed the rules because it was the law, but also it was the right thing to do."

 Follow BBC West Midlands on Facebook, Twitter and Instagram.
 Send your story ideas to: newsonline.westmidlands@bbc.co.uk